-Prior to 2014, work was completed on groundwater resources inventories, including a pollution potential mapping for the Region.
+Prior to 2016, work was completed on groundwater resources inventories, including a pollution potential mapping for the Region.
 The final report incorporating all inventories, mapping, and analyses and a prospectus describing a regional groundwater aquifer modeling program for Southeastern Wisconsin were published.
 In addition, work was completed on a regional groundwater aquifer model development.
 The model development was carried out under an interagency agreement by the Commission, the U.S. Geological Survey, and the Wisconsin Geological and Natural History Survey staffs.
 The work was overseen by the Commission's Technical Advisory Committee on Groundwater Resources.
 Work was also completed on a prospectus describing a regional water supply plan for Southeastern Wisconsin and on applying the regional aquifer simulation model to simulation analyses associated with groundwater withdrawals in the vicinity of the Village of Eagle.
-A regional water supply plan for Southeastern Wisconsin was published in December 2010.
+A regional water supply plan for Southeastern Wisconsin Wisconsin was published in December 2010.

-During 2015, the Commission staff coordinated with the WDNR staff regarding Waukesha water supply service area issues, and participated in the Wisconsin Water Conservation Coalition.
-The Commission staff also provided testimony at the three public hearings on the WDNR Draft Technical Review (TR) of the City of Waukesha application for a Lake Michigan water supply and the WDNR Draft Environmental Impact Statement (EIS) of that application, and provided WDNR with written comments on the draft TR and draft EIS.
+During 2016, the Commission staff coordinated with the WDNR staff regarding Waukesha water supply service area issues, and participated in the Wisconsin Water Conservation Coalition.
+The Commission staff also provided testimony at the public hearing convened by the Great Lakes-St. Lawrence River Basin Regional Body (eight Great Lakes states and two Canadian provinces) on the January 2016 WDNR Technical Review (TR) of the City of Waukesha application for a Lake Michigan water supply and the January 2016 WDNR Preliminary Final Environmental Impact Statement (EIS) for that application, and provided WDNR with written comments on the TR and EIS.